 Are custom objects available in the floating segment builder?

-This means you cannot use these custom objects to create list segments, advanced searches, conditional content, goals, If/Else automation forks, or lead scores.
+Today, you can use custom object data within If/Else and Wait actions, but you cannot create list segments, advanced searches, conditional content, goals, or lead scores.

 Where else can I use custom objects in my ActiveCampaign account?